Frequently Asked Questions

 I have a two-part answer to this question.

 First, I am inspired “to make.”
 Well, maybe more like driven to make.
-I understand the world though making, working with my hands, and figuring out how things go together.
-I do my best thinking when my hands are moving and I am a little distracted and can get out of my own way.
+I understand the world through making, working with my hands, and figuring out how things go together.
+I do my best thinking when my hands are moving.
+When I am a little distracted, I can get out of my own way.

 Second, I have specific inspirations for different bodies or groupings of work.
-On my website under “Gallery” there are links to different exhibitions that I have made – and there is a paragraph addressing the ideas developed in that exhibition.
+If you visit the “Archive” section on this website, you’ll find links to different exhibitions that I have made and a paragraph addressing the ideas developed in that exhibition.
+I keep all the exhibitions there so you can see a progression of my work and ideas.

-In general, for a broad answer, I am inspired by work – the labor of making, by where I am working or living, and often by historical pottery.
+In general, for a broad answer, I am inspired by work (the labor of making), by where I am working or living, and often by historical pottery.
 Historical pottery from Iran, Persia, China, Japan, Korea, Europe, and Native American are ideas and aesthetics that I can build on.
-It is a way of paying homage to the pottery that came before me, – and building on history.
+It is a way of paying homage to the pottery that came before me, and building on that history.

 Have you always made pottery?
 Do you make any other kind of Art?